 - Click the plus button to add a new keyword or ad group.

 - Under “Get keyword ideas” fill out the “Enter a related website” or “Enter your product or service” field.

 - Click the plus button next to each keyword to add it to your list of keywords.

 To see results for your Display Network keywords:

-- Select Keywords from the page menu and select Display/video keywords.
+- Select Content from the page menu on the left, then select Display/video keywords.